Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Kingler.md

 ---
 Ability1: Hyper Cutter
 Ability2: Shell Armor
+Baby: 'No'
+BookImageName: HOME099.png
+BookShinyImageName: HOME099_s.png
 BoxSprite: SRD-BoxSprite-kingler.png
+DexCategory: Pincer Pokemon
+DexDescription: Its pincers grow peculiarly large.
+If it lifts the pincers too fast, it may lose its balance and stagger.
+If one of its pincers is damaged, it will detach it from its body.
+It will regrow after a few days..
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 13
+  Feet: 4.3
+  Meters: 1.3
 HiddenAbility: Sheer Force
 HomeSprite: SRD-HomeSprite-kingler.png
 Learnset: '[[SRD-Kingler-Learnset]]'
 Legendary: 'No'
 Name: Kingler
 Number: 99
+PrimaryEggGroup: Water 3
+SecondaryEggGroup: ''
 Sprite: kingler.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 600
+  Kilograms: 60.0
+  Pounds: 132.3
 ---

 #PokeroleSRD/Pokedex